sparklink-pro/GraphQLToolsBundle/docs/crud-builder.md

 ### Update

 Generate a graphQL mutation that update an entity.
-This mutation will expect an id as argument.
+This mutation will expect an entityTypeId and typeInput as argument.
 **Default name:** '\<Type>Update' (e.g. : 'CarUpdate').
 ```gql
 mutation CarUpdate($item: CarId!, $input: CarInput!) {